MochFadilR/Steam_scraper/README.md

-# Steam_scraper
+# Steam_Scraper
-Scraping best selling games data from Steam
+Scrape and manipulate best selling games data from Steam, and then put display the data on a flask based website